Deciding what to measure, and how to measure it

 After considering three alternatives, and pilot testing two of them in six different countries, the Social Franchising Metrics Working Group, hosted at the University of California San Francisco, adopted the use of the full Demographic and Health Survey (DHS) wealth index to measure wealth and developed a toolkit to help NGO programs use it.

 DHS are large scale national surveys, supported by USAID.
 The surveys include questions about the respondent’s household – the assets owned and the characteristics of the household.
 These data are used to generate a measure of socio-economic status known as the wealth index.
 Each respondent is assigned a wealth index score that indicates their wealth relative to the rest of the population.
 Using this score, the population can be sorted into categories of relatively poor through relatively rich.
 There are five categories, each containing 20% of the population.
 Thus, they are referred to as ‘wealth quintiles’.
 The late 1990s and early 2000s saw an increasing awareness of the relationship between health and wealth, as well as the ability to systematically analyze large national surveys to understand the degree of inequity in health and education indicators between rich and poor.
+Detailed information about the DHS wealth index can be found on the DHS website here.
+Learn more about wealth quintiles and relative wealth here.

 By adopting the DHS Wealth Index as a standard measure of wealth, programs could theoretically survey their beneficiaries, and make evidence-based decisions about how to reach those in need.
 However, the tool proved too unwieldy to be easily used in the field, and too complex for a non-specialist to analyze.
 The need for a simplified, easy-to-use and accurate tool for wealth assessment was evident.